-6.1 If you tell us that you are interested in the Local Plan and would like to be kept informed of the Local Plan and /or subsequent consultations, we will add your details to our Consultation database and you will receive an email or letter when there is an opportunity for you to be involved and to let you know that new documents have been produced.
+6.1 If you tell us that you are interested in Local Plan documents and would like to be kept informed of future consultations, we will add your details to our Consultation database.
+You will receive an email or letter when there is an opportunity for you to be involved, and to let you know that new documents have been produced.
 If you would like your contact details to be added to our database, please contact us using the details at the end of this document.
-It is important that you let us know of any changes to contact details, so that the database remains up to date.
+It is important that you let us know of any changes to your contact details, so that the database remains up to date.

-- 6.2 To ensure that the process is transparent and so that everyone can see how our policies have developed, we need to receive all comments in writing, by email, online form or letter.
+- 6.2 To ensure that the process is transparent and so that everyone can see how our policies have developed, we need to receive all comments in writing, by email, online or by letter.
 If we undertake consultation events or workshops, we will make written records of views expressed at the time, so that they can also be taken into account.
-In order to make your comments as effective as possible, you should: - a) Make comments clear and concise so that we know what your main points are; - b) Make comments within published time periods; - c) Use the form provided, where possible.
+In order to make your comments as effective as possible, you should: - a) Make comments clear and concise so that we know what your main points are: - b) Make comments within published time periods; - c) Use the form provided, where possible.
 For most of our consultations we provide a comments form for you to fill in.
-This is not compulsory, but it can make your comments clearer and makes sure we have all of the information we need; - d) Be aware that your comments will be made publicly available on our website, and at our offices; - e) If you are a member of a group or organisation, let us know whether you are responding on your own behalf or as a member of that body. - 6.3 The Council cannot accept anonymous comments.
-In addition, the Council reserves the right to not consider any representation that contains any inappropriate comments, such as abusive content and offensive language, or discriminatory comments.
+This is not compulsory, but it can make your comments clearer and ensures we have all of the information we need: - d) Be aware that your comments will be made publicly available on our website, and at our offices; - e) If you are a member of a group or organisation let us know whether you are responding on your own behalf or as a member of that body. - 6.3 The Council cannot accept anonymous comments.
+The Council reserves the right to not consider any representation that contains any inappropriate comments such as abusive content, offensive language or discriminatory comments.
+The Council will only consider comments that are relevant to the subject or theme of the consultation.